 Tired of the same old leaf peeping?
-Find fresh new ways to put a twist on the traditional fall color tour in Michigan's Great Lakes Bay with this list of unconventional spots for spotting autumn's showcase!
+Find fresh, new ways to put a twist on the traditional fall color tour in Michigan's Great Lakes Bay at these unconventional spots for spotting autumn's showcase!

 Autumn in Michigan looks like Mother Nature has waved her wand over every tree and leaf around, transforming our forests into vibrant visions of crimson and gold.
 The beauty of our fall colors is a treat unto itself, and to enhance the viewing experience?
 One might say it's not possible — but that'd be one who's not toured the seasonal shades in Michigan's Great Lakes Bay!

 Here, you can zoom right through the canopies and even hover over top of the hues from four stories high (while walking out onto a glass-floored overlook, if you dare)!
 You can tour fall colors from the comfort of your car, hop aboard a sailboat for awe-inspiring views, and even pedal custom bikes through (possibly sipping pints of brew as you do)!

 The Great Lakes Bay offers exciting places to tour fall colors in Michigan, and this is your map to the multi-colored, magical experiences up ahead!

 Colors on High